 By the nature of the competencies required by this program, a one-to-one ratio of learner-to-client (the deceased) is required to develop the required competencies.
-Industry believes a Funeral Director gains competency through integrating their theoretical knowledge with real-world experience.
+Industry believes an Embalmer and/or Funeral Director gains competency through integrating their theoretical knowledge with real-world experience.

-The practical component of this program or workplace units:

-- Require hands-on experience - Are assessed on-the-job by a licensed Funeral Director or licensed Embalmer - May begin in a simulated setting such as a lab, but are assessed for credit in the workplace
+- The practical component of this program or Workplace Units: - Require hands-on experience - Are assessed on-the-job by a licensed funeral director or licensed embalmer - May begin in a simulated setting such as a lab, but are assessed for credit in the workplace